makzan/beginning-jquery-course/source/cards/18-git-course-introduction.md

 ## Book reference

 This short book provides only the essential techniques to help you get started using git version control.
-It’s a tips and tricks sharing from my 6 years experience.
+It’s a tips and tricks sharing from my 6 years experience using git.

 If you need to reference certain concepts of commands, I recommend reading the [Pro Git](https://progit.org) book, or its web format on [git-scm.com](http://git-scm.com/docs).